shoeffner/monty/05_ErrorsDebugging/slides.md

 # Other errors

-There is a [full list of only Python errors](https://docs.python.org/3/library/exceptions.html#concrete-exceptions) in the documentation.
+There is a [full list of built-in Python errors](https://docs.python.org/3/library/exceptions.html#concrete-exceptions) in the documentation.